-- 1. Inspect District levees once a week on a routine basis - 2.
-Ongoing and routine baiting and grouting program for ground rodents - 3.
-Ongoing and routine vegetation control program - 4.
-Annual inspection and inventory of District flood fight supplies - 5.
-Semi-annual joint inspection of levees with State inspectors - 6.
-Periodic joint inspection of levees with Federal inspectors - 7.
-Annual inspection and maintenance of access control gates on levees
+- Inspect District levees annually on a routine basis - Ongoing and routine baiting for ground rodents - Ongoing and routine vegetation control program - Annual inspection and inventory of District flood fight supplies - Annual joint inspection of one mile stretch of levee with State inspectors

+- Periodic joint inspection of levees with Federal inspectors - Annual inspection and maintenance of access control gates on levees

 District does not own or maintain pumping stations for internal drainage control.
-The City of Stockton is responsible for internal drainage collection, conveyance and terminal drainage.
-No culverts or through levee pipes exist within District.
+There are multiple privately owned culverts or through levee pipes that exist within District.